orsenthil/senthil.learntosolveit.com-deploy/posts/2019/05/25/book-review-origin-story-a-big-history-of-everything.rst

 First Global Currency

-    Mule trains carried silver to the Mexican port of Acapulco, where it was minted into silver pesos, the world’s first global currency.
+    Mule trains carried silver to the Mexican port of Acapulco, where it was minted into silver pesos, the world's first global currency.

 Relation between Government and Commerce